Interesting Facts About Humpback WhalesNovember 12, 2018

 It goes without saying that whales are the largest mammals on the planet.
 Not only that, certain whale species are the largest mammal on the history of the planet (yes, this includes prehistoric animals like dinosaurs!).

 Whales are a widely diverse clade of aquatic animals and their sizes vary species to species.
-Because each whale species has its own special size characteristics, we will walk through a list of whales by size to give you a full perspective of the size and scope of different types of whale species.
+Because each whale species has its own special size characteristics, we will walk through a list of whales by size to give you a full perspective of the size, weight, and scope of different types of whale species.

 List of Whales by Size

-- Blue Whale – the blue whale takes the cake as the biggest whale in the world by a landslide.
+- Blue Whale – Definitely the largest whale species, the blue whale takes the cake as the biggest whale in the world by a landslide.
 An average blue whale weighs in around 400,000 lbs. and can grow about 98 feet long.
 This is equivalent to 3 long school buses or one full airplane.
 The longest blue whale was recorded to have been 108 feet!
 Blue whales are incredibly diverse from a geographic perspective and can be found in waters all over the world including the North Atlantic, North Pacific, and certain parts of the Southern Hemisphere.

-- Fin Whale – the fin whale is the second largest whale species in the world, characterized by its long and slender body that can grow up to an astonishing length of 90 feet long!
+- Fin Whale – The fin whale is the second largest whale species in the world, characterized by its long and slender body that can grow up to an astonishing length of 90 feet long!
 Even though fin whales are almost as long as blue whales in length, their slender build makes them a lot lighter in mass.
 They can weigh between 120,000 to 144,000 lbs.
 Similar to the blue whale, the fin whale is geographically diverse and can be found anywhere from the Pacific to the Arctic and beyond.

 - The Bowhead Whale – The bowhead whale is next up on the largest whale species list coming in at around 45-58 feet in length.
 They can weigh between 175,000-200,000 lbs.
 Unlike most other whale species that migrate to more temperate waters for a few seasons, the bowhead whale lives almost entirely in fertile Arctic and sub-Arctic waters.
 It has one of the thickest blubbers of any whale species, which allows it to withstand those arctic ocean temperatures.
 The bowhead whale is also unique in that it doesn’t have a dorsal fin, unlike many other cetaceans.